 Are there already “too many military holidays” on the national calendar?
 No. I think not.
 Honestly, I think we could honor those in military service every single month, and it still wouldn’t equal or repay the services they have done for their country.
 But that’s not the point.
 The point is that it is completely appropriate and acceptable to honor the American military on July 4th.
 And here’s why.

 Today, we still have our independence in part because of our military power and our diplomatic efforts with other nations.
-It is because our military practices with friendly nations and unites against common causes that we have allies in this world at all.
+It is because our service members practice with friendly nations and unite against common causes that we have allies in this world at all.
 It is because the military engages terrorists in their own host nations that we don’t have more victims on our own soil.
 So regardless of how you feel about the American military fighting in different parts of the world, it is still appropriate to show respect to those citizens who volunteer to fight, in order to protect American freedom.